cpske/ISP/index.md

 *Requirements* - features, use cases or user stories ("Software Requirements Specification" in some projects)
 *Project Plan* - overall plan of what to build at each iteration, and the process to use
 *Iteration Plan* - goal, milestones, and tasks for one iteration
-*Software design* - document at least high level design
+*Software Design* - document at least high level design
-*Project notebook*, e.g. wiki, to record:
+*Project Notebook* to record:
 	- decisions related to architecture
 	- important design decisions and *why* you made them (rationale)
 	- solutions and knowledge